gridonic/client-services/README.md

 ## Usage in Projects

-There are no compiled modules available in this library.
-Interfaces and classes must be imported directly from their source files.
-The usage of the gridonic cli makes sure that the compile and linting rules are always the same for the projects and this library, so this should work well enough.

-Still, it is recommended to do all imports in one file in each project and exporting the types.
+Services can be imported selectively into a project.
+It is recommended to do all imports in one file in each project and exporting the types.
 This prevents the code from being cluttered with import statements from this library.

 ## Developing the library